Dunklas/Dunklas.github.io/content/posts/coding/service-worker-debugging.md

 ---
 title: "Learnings from debugging a misconfigured service worker"
 tags: ["service workers", "debugging"]
-date: 2023-01-11T00:00:00Z
+date: 2023-02-17T00:00:00Z
 draft: false
 ---

-Recently I worked on a task related to a misconfigured service worker in a [SPA (single page application)](LÄNK).
+Recently I worked on a task related to a misconfigured service worker in a [SPA (single page application)](https://developer.mozilla.org/en-US/docs/Glossary/SPA).
 The issue was that cache invalidation of application configuration didn't work as expected.
 If a configuration value was updated, the clients kept using an old value, served by a cached version of the configuration file.
 When I started to work on this task, I had no prior experience of service workers.